 Mysterious Skin.
 I started with Gregg Araki back in 1992, with

 The Living End, and this is the first film of his that I've really liked.
-It's harsh and disturbing, and it often threatens to slip into camp, but, thanks in part to an excellent cast, it never crosses that line, and it develops a genuine poignancy.
+It's harsh and disturbing, and it often threatens to slip into camp, but, thanks in part to an excellent cast, it never crosses that

 The Ice Harvest.
 Insanely underrated straight-up genre flick.